 Visiting your child’s pediatrician can be scary for kids.
 Here’s how to prepare for a doctor’s visit, reduce his fears and make the experience positive.

 During my toddler’s 18-month doctor’s visit, his pediatrician reassured us his behavior was normal.
 And by “this,” she meant a wailing, flailing toddler whom she had to contain in a wrestling hold.

-He cried so loud she had to take a quick break for him to calm down because she couldn’t hear anything through her stethoscope.
+He cried so loud she had to wait for him to calm down because she couldn’t hear through her stethoscope.
 “This is pretty common for this age,” she had told us.
 “We can expect similar behavior at the two-year-old appointment.”

 As predicted, he acted the same way when he returned at two-years-old.
-However, since she didn’t assure us that he’ll act up again for the 2.5-year-old appointment, I was a little nervice.
+But since she didn’t assure us he’ll act up again for the 2.5-year-old appointment, I was nervous.
 “Now we have no excuse!”
 I thought.

 1. Talk about the visit well before stepping into the doctor’s office

 Let your child know about the visit a few days and again the morning of your doctor’s visit.
 Describe what to expect during the appointment.
 You might want to say, “The doctor is going to make sure you’re okay.”
 Or “She’s going to look into your ears, eyes, nose and mouth.
 Plus she’ll check your tummy, chest and back with that circle tool.”

 2. Play doctor and patient

 A few days before the appointment, encourage your child to play pretend doctor.
 She can examine your eyes and ears, or listen to your heartbeat.

 Patients—toddlers and adults alike—can feel so vulnerable under a doctor’s eye.
 Role playing gives your child that control back when she gets to play the doctor.
 You can even get pretend doctor’s tools like these to use as props.